NickGrunert/master-thesis/modules/03_truth_compare.typ

     === Evaluation of Individual Segmentations
-    The evaluation of the segmentation is a critical step in the assessment of the performance of the algorithm.
-    Therefore, the subsequent section will provide a detailed exposition of the methodology that was employed to evaluate the segmentation.
+    This section will provide a detailed exposition of the methodology that was employed to evaluate individual segments.
-    Each subsection will be devoted to either a discussion of a specific component of the resulting algorithm or an analysis of an enhancement to one of these components.
+    The following discussion will focus on specific components, which will ultimately result in the formulation of a score function.
-    This process will culminate in the development of a score function that will serve to evaluate the quality of the predicted segmentation in relation to the ground truth data.
+    This function will be utilised to assess the predicted segments against the established ground truth data.

     ==== Comparing Segments via #abr("IoU")
     #heading(depth: 5, numbering: none, bookmarked: false)[Formula]